-Your Physiotherapist will help you to strengthen and re-engage your neck, arm and shoulder.
+Your Physiotherapist will help you to strengthen and re-engage your abdominal, back, gluteal and leg muscles.
 These muscles help to support your spine.
 They may have become weaker in the lead up to your operation.
 Your Physiotherapist will show you how to get these muscles working again.